 PDMSh is a seed of the new Ukraine, a nation we hold in honour before those who gave their invaluable lives for it.
 We have the ambition to become a global leader that sets world standards for the efficiency of providing medical care in armed conflicts and natural/technogenic disasters

-PDMSh was founded in 2014 to provide medical assistance in the areas of the Anti-Terrorist Operation, designated the Joint Forces Operation since May 2018.
-Before russia’s full-scale invasion of Ukraine, our volunteer medics provided timely and qualified medical care to more than 56,000 patients.
-As of March 2024, we assisted a total of over 85,000 military and civilian victims of russian aggression, including 32,000 during the two years of the full-scale war.
-We continue our activities at the front, evacuating, providing medical care at stabilisation posts, and healing.
+The PDMSh was founded in 2014 with the aim of providing medical assistance in the areas of the Anti-Terrorist Operation (ATO) and, since May 2018, the Joint Forces Operation.
+Before the start of Russia’s full-scale invasion of Ukraine, our volunteer medics had provided timely and qualified medical care to over 56,000 patients.
+In total, as of July 2025, we have provided assistance to more than 107,000 military personnel and civilian victims of Russian aggression, including 51,000 during the two years of the full-scale war.
+We continue to work actively on the front line — carrying out evacuations, providing medical aid at stabilization points, and treating patients.

-We are building a PDMSh Training and Rehabilitation Centre.
-The facility will comprise a training centre for volunteer doctors going to the combat zone and a rehabilitation centre for the wounded.
-The TRC will strengthen the PDMSh activities and help stabilise and reintegrate the injured into a peaceful life.
+We are constructing the PDMSh Educational, Training, and Rehabilitation Center (ETRC).
+The facility will include an educational and medical training hub for volunteer doctors preparing to work in combat zones, as well as a rehabilitation center for the wounded.
+The ETRC will strengthen PDMSh’s operations and contribute to the stabilization and successful reintegration of those affected into peaceful life.

 PDMSh will never match the medical capabilities of the Armed Forces and other components of the Defense Forces of Ukraine in terms of manpower and equipment, nor does it aim to.
 We are just one of the drops that make up the raging river of defenders of Ukraine, yet a unique one.
 In spite of the lack of governmental funding, we have the best mobile IC evacuation units, top-notch medical equipment, and highly motivated volunteers.
 PDMSh is setting a real-time precedent of committed, high-quality medical care on the frontlines — our key mission.